m-a-x-c/powershell-crypter/README.md

 2. **▶️ Run the Encryption Script**: Execute the provided PowerShell script.
 When prompted, enter the full file path to the payload you wish to encrypt.

-3. **📬 Distribute and Execute**: The script outputs an encrypted version of your payload and a new PowerShell script (`packed.ps1`).
-You can convert this PowerShell script to an executable (`.exe`) for easier execution, as demonstrated in the script's final step.
+3. **📬 Distribute and Execute**: The script outputs an encrypted version of your payload and a new executable (`packed.exe`).

-4. **🎯 Execution on Target System**: Run the generated PowerShell script or executable on the target system.
+4. **🎯 Execution on Target System**: Run the generated executable on the target system.
 It will decrypt and execute the payload automatically.

 ## 💖 Acknowledgments